 1Timing determined by Nominating Committee and SWE leadership to achieve dates identified per the bylaws.
 Timing may vary slightly from year to year.

-2Per SWE’s bylaws the slate must be announced to membership by February 1, members can petition to be added between February 1 and March 1, and ballots must be sent to members by April 1.
+2Per SWE’s bylaws, the slate must be announced to the membership by February 1, members can petition to be added between February 1 and March 1, and ballots must be sent to members by April 1.

 To contact the Nominating Committee, send an email to firstname.lastname@example.org.

 All members whose dues are current as of March 1 are eligible to vote in the election.
 Electronic ballots are emailed to each voting member by April 1.
 Instructions for receiving a paper ballot are found within that email as well.
-In order to be counted, all ballots must be returned by the date indicated.
+To be counted, all ballots must be returned by the date indicated.